ayonli/type-guard/README.md

 # Type Guard

-Runtime type checking for JavaScript variables and function parameters.
+Runtime type checking for JavaScript variables and functions.

 *Inspired by TypeScript, JSDoc and JSON Schema.*